-This year's Olympia has gotten off to a flying start, with world records being broken on the very first day.
-Congratulations go to Charlotte Dujardin and Valegro, who produced a world record score of 87.46% in the dressage grand prix on Tuesday.
-There was also the Metropolitan Police activity ride that evening, and an earlier showing of the spectacular Ukrainian Cossack stunt riders.
-Wednesday sees the world cup dressage freestyle to music and the Shetland pony Grand National.
-Thursday is the turn of the driving specialists, the Kennel Club agility grand prix and stakes, and the much anticipated puissance.
+In 2014, Olympia got off to a flying start, with world records being broken on the very first day.
+There was also the Metropolitan Police activity ride on the Tuesday evening, and an earlier showing of the spectacular Ukrainian Cossack stunt riders.
+Wednesday saw the world cup dressage freestyle to music and the Shetland pony Grand National.
+Thursday was the turn of the driving specialists, the Kennel Club agility grand prix and stakes, and the much anticipated puissance.

-The packed programme continues through Friday - when international show jumping takes centre stage - to Monday evening when the spectacle ends with the Olympia grand prix and Christmas finale.
-The show, which over the course of 7 days has involved some 400 horses and ponies, comes to a close just in time for the most festive week of the year, making this 2014's last opportunity to catch a glimpse of top-class equestrian sport in action.
+The packed programme continued through Friday - when international show jumping takes centre stage - to Monday evening when the spectacle ended with the Olympia grand prix and Christmas finale.
+The show, which over the course of 7 days involves some 400 horses and ponies, comes to a close just in time for the most festive week of the year, making it your last opportunity to catch a glimpse of top-class equestrian sport in action.

 If you are fortunate enough to be attending this year's Olympia, we hope you enjoy the occasion!
 If not, there is always next year :) In the meantime, get a feel for the event by having a read of these fun trivia facts!
 Feel free to comment below or contact me directly with any further questions and/or suggestions for future blog posts: [email protected]

-- 1,878 bottles of champagne will be drunk at this year's Olympia - whose to mind, it is Christmas after all!
+- 1,878 bottles of champagne will be drunk at this year's Olympia - it is Christmas after all!

 - 220 shops will be open for business during the event, offering just about anything from horse rugs to coloured silks, grooming products and unique gifts.